JonasMok/time_series_patient_numbers_ex/README.md

-# Explatory exercise using time series methods to predict the number of patients in a local walk-in health centre.
+## Explatory exercise using time series methods.
-This repositoy register the main results obtained during a explatory exercise of forecasting using R. I applied time series methods to identify any pattern in the data of a local walk-in health centre.
-Then, I selected the best models to predict the number of patients.
-The original exercise was part of an assingment that I have done during my MSc course.
+This repositoy register the main results obtained during a explatory exercise of forecasting using R. I applied some time series methods to identify any pattern in the data of a local walk-in health centre.
+Then, I predicted the number of patients using forecast methods.
+The original exercise was part of an assingment that I have done during my MSc course at Cardiff University.

+It is important to destak that I am not trying to find which variables explain the dynamic of the series.
+In this exercise of time series and forecasting, I am just pay attention at the patterns of the serie in order to better forecast it.

+If you are looking for a method to understand which factors/variables impact on your data, time series models is not suitable for this purpose

 ## Getting Started

 It is necessary to download the dataset avaliable in this repository: [TimeSeries_example](TimeSeries_example.xlsx).
 This file is a fictional dataset built to practise time series methods.
 The period cover by dataset is from 01/04/15 to 31-03-19.

-### Prerequisites
+## Prerequisites

-What things packages and libraries you need to install
+Which packages and libraries you need to install:

 ```
 #To import excel file